jeffsays/serverless-function-extensions/README.md

 ![Example PR](https://user-images.githubusercontent.com/1395797/101236848-1866e180-36dd-11eb-9281-6c726d15e4f1.png)

 * Once approved by another maintainer, merge the PR.
-* Make sure to check after the Travis CI build completes that the release has been published to the `latest` tag on [nmpjs](https://www.npmjs.com/package/serverless-iam-roles-per-function?activeTab=versions).
+* Make sure to check after the build completes that the release has been published to the `latest` tag on [nmpjs](https://www.npmjs.com/package/serverless-iamroles?activeTab=versions).

 ## More Info